 Q: Should I include the issue headline in the image?

-A: It is fine to include a styled headline in the image for visual impact, but always also write the headline in HTML text in the email body so it survives image-off inboxes.
+A: You can include a styled headline for visual impact, but always also write the headline as live HTML text in the email body so it survives image-off inboxes and screen readers.
+If you do bake text into the image, generate it in Nano Banana Pro or Ideogram 4.0, which handle in-image text far better than Midjourney as of June 2026.

 Q: How do I survive dark mode?